-a) Any pupils absent in term time will not be given additional homework tasks by the school.
-Parents/carers may source their own resources for children to read or published materials for numeracy and literacy work etc. Pupils can also keep a diary which can be shared with the class upon their return.
+a) Any pupils absent in term time will not be given homework tasks by the school.
+Parents may take their own books for children to read or published materials for numeracy and literacy work etc. Pupils can also keep a diary of their travels which can be shared with the class upon their return.
 However, there will be no expectation that this will be marked but positive verbal feedback will be given.